Skip to content

 Tonight you gather one last time for a farewell dinner at a restaurant serving up a sophisticated modern Japanese cuisine.

-Tokyo (Tokyo Station Hotel or similar)
+Tokyo (Imperial Hotel Tokyo or similar)

 Breakfast, Dinner